Thibb1/TekNorm/README.md

     ```
 2. Run TekNorm:
     ```sh
-    teknorm
+    teknorm [-bcuh]
     ```
-3. TekNorm will get analyze your current project files and warn you on code style issues.
+3. TekNorm will analyze your current project files and warn you on code style issues.
 4. You can also run TekNorm on a specific files:
     ```sh
     teknorm <file_path>